karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ## Assignment ##

-Present results of data review assignment in required collaboratory session
+Present results of your data review assignment in this week's required collaboratory session.

 ## Class Project ##

-Enumerate the specific datasets that you will create and document as part of your class project
+Set up an appointment with Dr. Benedict to discuss the specific datasets that you will create and document as part of your class project.
+(This is Step 2 in the Class Project in the list of assignments)